You can use the Users List to manage your Higher Logic user records.

 - Navigate to Users > List.

-TIP: On list pages, click a column header to sort on that column.
+TIP: On list pages, click a column header to sort on that column; click again to reverse the sort order.
 Click the columns count below the list to add and remove columns in the current view.

 Create a user record

-NOTE: You should only create user records this way if specifically directed to do so by Higher Logic staff, and as dictated by your site's implementation directions.
-For example, if your organization's members are managed in an AMS/CRM, you'd likely want to add new users in that system, not independently to your Higher Logic community site.
+NOTE: You should create user records this way only if specifically directed to do so by Higher Logic staff, and as dictated by your site's implementation directions.
+For example, if your organization's members are managed in an AMS/CRM, new users should be added to your Higher Logic account by synchronizing it with your AMS/CRM database.

 - Click the plus sign to the right of the page title.